China Petroleum & Chemical : Oil rises to 2014 highs on Iran Sanctions, NAFTA deal | MarketScreener

 With about 1.5 million barrels per day of Iranian oil expected to go offline on Nov.
 4, prices could "rocket higher with the flashy $100 per barrel price tag indeed a reasonable-sounding target", he said.

-(Reporting by Jessica Resnick-Ault in New York and Amanda Cooper in London; Additional reporting by Henning Gloystein in SINGAPORE; Editing by Marguerita Choy and David Gregorio)
+(Reporting by Jessica Resnick-Ault in New York and Amanda Cooper in London; Additional reporting by Henning Gloystein in SINGAPORE; Editing by David Gregorio and Sandra Maler)

 By Jessica Resnick-Ault